Sword-of-Moonlight/docs-of-moonlight/source/docs/index.md

 Welcome to the Sword of Moonlight Compendium, your one stop shop for 'Sword of Moonlight: The King's Field Making Tool' documentation!

 # BIG FAT WARNING - WORK IN PROGRESS.
+# TESTING FOR AUTO UPDATE WORKING !!!
+IF YOU SEE THIS I'M A FUCKING GOD.

 ### Seek Guidance
 Thanks to our chosen documentation generator [MkDocs](https://www.mkdocs.org/), we have the ability to offer you a search function to use if you're looking for something specific.
 Familiarize yourself with the large 'Search' box in the top right of the screen.